-The bill seeks to streamline the sale of wine and spirits in Washington by removing the existing limit on the volume of spirits sold per transaction, which previously capped sales at twenty-four liters for various licensees.
-This amendment is designed to facilitate larger transactions and improve the sales process for retailers.
-Additionally, the bill updates the fee structure for licenses, increasing the annual fee for a combination spirits, beer, and wine license to $316 and for a wine retailer reseller endorsement to $110.
-New requirements are also introduced, such as maintaining a minimum inventory of food products or alcoholic beverages and permitting the sale of confections containing alcohol to individuals aged 21 and older.
+The bill seeks to streamline the sale of wine and spirits in Washington by removing the existing per transaction volume limit of twenty-four liters for various licensees, including combination spirits, beer, and wine licensees, as well as wine retailer reseller endorsements and grocery store licenses.
+This amendment is designed to facilitate larger sales transactions and enhance the efficiency of the sales process for retailers.
+Additionally, the bill updates licensing fees, increasing the annual fee for a combination spirits, beer, and wine license to $316 and for a wine retailer reseller endorsement to $110.

 Statutes affected: Original Bill: 66.24.035, 66.24.179, 66.24.360, 66.24.630